en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 cost me anything, except for maybe a bit of a hurt pride.

 To my surprise it didn't hurt as much as I imagined.
 I guess being ready for a challenge somehow made me more resilient to a failure.
-But most of my sugestions have been met with praise and that gave me confidence to start taking bigger risks.
+But most of my suggestions have been met with praise and that gave me confidence to start taking bigger risks.

 ## The art letting go and drawing lines

 I liked being celebrated!
 I liked being taken seriously!
-And quickly realised I wanted to feel this way most of the time.
+And quickly realized I wanted to feel this way most of the time.
 I've started celebrating myself: this felt too important to outsource.
 I wrote myself letters, saying all the things I wanted to hear from others, pointing out all my achievements and reminding